-You can also hunt out apps that are similar to your favorites by searching for an app you have and seeing what else comes up.
+You can also narrow the search by reading reviews and ratings or searching for an app you have and seeing what similar results pop up.

 - These are the world's very best Android phones